davidklassen/wow-pow/README.md

 ## Disclaimer

-This project is a homework assignment and, as such, should be considered a learning exercise rather than a production-ready solution.
+This project is a test assignment and, as such, should be considered a learning exercise rather than a production-ready solution.
 The implementation, especially the Proof of Work (PoW) component, is conceptual and may not align with real-world best practices in cryptography or network security.